DimitryZH/DimitryZH/README.md

 # 👋 Hi, I'm Dmitry
 # 👨🏻‍💻 About Me:
 - ⌨️ Skilled in provisioning and managing cloud infrastructure, driving automation, and overseeing the CI/CD pipeline lifecycle.
+- 🎓 Continuing Education: Database Designer, AEC, College of Bois-de-Boulogne, Montreal, 2023.
 - 👀 I like to automate everything and I enjoy learning new things.
-- 🎓 Continuing Education: Database Designer, AEC, College of Bois-de-Boulogne, Montreal, 2023.
 - 🌱 Looking for new certifications to stay in the loop with the latest tech trends and industry standards.
 - 📫 How to reach me: [4dzhuravlev@gmail.com](mailto:4dzhuravlev@gmail.com)
+- 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/dmitryzh)
 - 💡 Check out [My Website](https://projects.dmitry-web.com/).
 # 🛠 Tech Stack:
 [![Jenkins Badge](https://img.shields.io/badge/Jenkins-D24939?style=for-the-badge&logo=jenkins&logoColor=white)](#)